R32/lex/README.md

 Lex
 ------

-Build lexer/parser(LR0) state transition tables in macro(compile phase).
+Build lexer and simple parser(LR0) in macro.

 ## status